nordicopen/.github/profile/README.md

 ## Nordic open

-A repository for miscellaneous open source projects
+A repository for miscellaneous open source projects with a certain level of public interest